Quickstart

 tegata code GitHub --vault /path/to/vault

-The output shows the current code, the time until it expires, and a confirmation that it has been copied to your clipboard.
-The following is an example output:
+The output shows the current code, the time until it expires, and a confirmation that it has been copied to your clipboard:

 482901